 Continue down the Panayacu River delta.
 Stop for an exploratory canoe trip and experience the sights and sounds of this fascinating reserve.
 Seek out pink river dolphins and common squirrel monkeys.
 Flooded by white waters, the rivers and lakes which comprise the Pañacocha ecosystem provide the perfect habitat for water monkey fish, white caiman, and the infamous piranha.
 After a refreshing swim (for the courageous!), enjoy a delicious Amazon-style BBQ meal and refreshing beverages at a nearby camping site.
 In the afternoon, disembark and hike the trails that circle the area.

-n the morning set out on canoes to observe one of the most incredible sights on this side of the Western Amazon, the parrot clay licks.
+In the morning set out on canoes to observe one of the most incredible sights on this side of the Western Amazon, the parrot clay licks.
 This unique place is rich in minerals and attracts hundreds of colorful parrots, parakeets and amazon birds.
 Afterward, visit a Kichwa Cultural Center, where you can learn about Amazon communities and their ancestral culture, traditions, and cuisine.
 Members of the local community will teach you about indigenous lifestyles along the Napo River, and you have the opportunity to support the community by purchasing handicrafts, local products, and souvenirs.
-Before sunset, visit an observation tower in the rainforest canopy, which offers an astonishing 360-degree view of the Amazon basin.
-Bird-lovers will especially enjoy this outing.

 Day 4: Indillama and Napo River | Yasuni National Park